 3 Ways to Outsource Social Media without Selling Your Soul

-I took some flack over my last post about outsourcing your social media voice — which in spite of drawing some very thoughtful comments — I still believe is the wrong way to go for most companies to go.
+I took some flack over my last post about outsourcing your social media voice to a content marketing agency — which in spite of drawing some very thoughtful comments — I still believe is the wrong way to go for most companies to go.
 So now that you know what I think you can’t do, I’m going to share what I think you can do.

 Clients need help.
 And there’s plenty agencies can do for them.
 Here are the 3 areas I believe are smart to outsource, and the smartest spots for agencies to concentrate their efforts.